PatrickLiu022/GenerateStrongPassword/README.txt

          Resolved Regenerating unwanted characters bug.
 8/18
 	 Resolved previous password adding on to new password bug.
-8/20 Resolved exclude method accounting for brackets and commas, 8/22 User can enter as many passwords as desired.
-8/22
+8/20 Resolved exclude method accounting for brackets and commas, 8/22 Resolved User not being able to enter as many passwords as desired.
+8/22 Resolved excluding characters adds on those characters to the end of the password 8/22

    IN PROGRESS:
       Features:
          Printing the password to an output file.
 	 Changing password for specific account (maps)
       Bugs:
-	 excluding characters adds on those characters to the end of the password
+	 No current bugs; all bugs resolved as of 8/22

    FUTURE FEATURES:
       Can choose which passwords to change for which accounts.